Kevinle76/Kevinle76/README.md

 ### Hello there 👋

-- 🔭 Im Khanh Le, currently is student from University of Georgia Institute Technology’s data analytics bootcamp.
+- 🔭 Im Khanh Le, currently is student from University of Georgia Institute Technology’s data analysis bootcamp.
 Here, I am learning alots of skills such as: Python,   SQL, HTML, R, etc.

 - 🌱 With many years experiences in Business Ananlysic, Financial Analysic and over 10 years experiences in Busness Managememt, so I am so exicited to join Data Analyst team.